Rose Hall, Montego Bay

 Rose Hall is a Jamaican Georgian plantation house now run as a historic house museum.
 It is located in Montego Bay, Jamaica with a panoramic view of the coast.
 Thought to be one of the country's most impressive plantation great houses, it had fallen into ruins by the 1960s, but was then restored.
-The museum showcases the slave history of the estate and the legend of the White Witch of Rose Hall.
+The museum purports to showcase the history of enslaved people of the estate and the legend of the White Witch of Rose Hall.